I made this mushroom risotto the night it snowed in Austin… which doesn’t happen very often.

 - 1 cup arborio rice (or white rice)

 - Put broth in a sauce pan and heat until hot.

 - In a large skillet, heat 1 tbsp oil over medium heat and add mushrooms, cook until most of their juices have cooked off (about 10 minutes) and they've shrunken down quite a bit.
 Transfer from pan to bowl and set aside.

-- When done, season with salt and pepper and serve.
+- When done, add the mushrooms back and stir to combine.
+Season with salt and pepper and serve.